 Physiological changes caused by UV-B

 "Photosynthesis" is the process that turns carbon dioxide (CO2) and water into carbohydrates when sunlight is present.
 PS-I and PS-II are the two photo systems that make up the photosynthetic apparatus.
 Despite the fact that UV-B affects most areas of photosynthesis, including damage to the molecular structure of the chloroplast and light harvesting complex, a drop in Rubisco activity, a decline in oxygen evolution and CO2 fixation, and a decrease in the amount of starch and chlorophyll.
 Additionally, plant species, cultivars, lab conditions, UV-B dosage, and the proportion of PAR to UV-B light all affect how plants respond photo synthetically to UV-B radiation.
-Elevated UV-B induces changes in the ultra structure of leaves, which alters how light is attenuated by the leaf and the overall UV-B radiation, which in turn affects photosynthesis.
+Elevated UV-B induces changes in the ultra-structure of leaves, which alters how light is attenuated by the leaf and the overall UV-B radiation, which in turn affects photosynthesis.
 From pubescent or glucose surfaces, leaves reflect between 3-6% (Gao et al., 1996; Yang et al., 1995) and 10-40% (Robberecht and Caldwell, 1980).
 If there is no more reflection at the leaf surface, an increase in incident UV-B light would increase the amount transmitted.
 The morphological reactions of different plant species to UV-B radiation varied, although UV-B frequently caused an increase in leaf thickness (Nagel et al., 1998; Bornman and Vogelman, 1991).

 Figure :- 1 Effect of Uv-B radiation on chickpea growth &Physiology

 Biochemical and metabolism Modifications

 The detrimental effects of UV-B on a number of physiological and biochemical traits of commercially significant plants are widely recognized (Miller et al., 1994; Rao et al., 1996; Ambhast and Agrawal, 2003).
 Chromophores connected to the photosynthetic machinery absorb UV-B after it passes through leaves.
 More than 90% of incident UV-B is absorbed by leaves.
 There is very little UV-B transmission through leaves, and leaf surface reflectance in the wavelength is often less than 10% (Robberecht and Caldwell, 1980; Cen and Bornman, 1993; Gonzalez et al., 1996).
 Nucleic acids, proteins, lipids, and quinones are among the cell components that directly absorb UV-B (Jordan, 1996)